-The pre-approval process is fairly simple: Contact a mortgage lender, submit your financial and personal information, and wait for a response.
+The pre-approval process is fairly simple: Contact a mortgage lender (or multiple lenders at one time through LendingTree), submit your financial and personal information, and wait for a response.
 Pre-approvals include everything from how much you can afford, to the interest rate you’ll pay on the loan.
 The lender prints a pre-approval letter for your records, and funds are available as soon as a seller accepts your bid.
 Though it’s not always that simple, it can be.

 6. Know What You Can Afford